-In 2011, musician and MAI facilitator Aidan Jolly read in Musicians Union magazine about the shocking use of music as a tool of torture in Guantanamo Bay and other military internment camps.
+In 2011, musician and Music Action International facilitator Aidan Jolly read in Musicians Union magazine about the shocking use of music as a tool of torture in Guantanamo Bay and other military internment camps.

 High-profile musicians such as Elbow, Massive Attack, Matthew Herbert and Rage Against the Machine launched a campaign and spoke out against this inhumane practice.